bem-site/bem-method/method/bem-for-css/bem-for-css.en.md

 ### Mixes

 Allow you to:
-* combine the behavior and styles of multiple entities without duplicating code.
+* Combine the behavior and styles of multiple entities without duplicating code.
-* same style different HTML elements.
+* Same style different HTML elements.

 #### External geometry and positioning